alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 - referrer information blocked by browser or site policy
 - the user reopening a page in an inactive browser tab

-Since "Page referrer" reflects the previous page for each "Page path and screen class", it does not always represent the original source of a site visit.

-When analysing external referrals, pair "Page referrer" with "Landing page + query string".
-"Landing page + query string" identifies the first page visited in the session.
+To more accurately analyse external referrals, pair "Page referrer" with "Landing page + query string".
+"Landing page + query string" identifies the entry point for a user's session.

-For more broad analysis, the "Session source" dimension identifies the external origin of the whole visit, using values such as "google", "bing", or "reddit.com".
+For less in-depth analysis, the "Session source" dimension groups external referrers using values such as "google", "bing", or "reddit.com".
 You may also see "(direct)" for users with no recorded source, and "(not set)" where the source could not be determined.

-The "Nested rows" option will group together all the pages which share the same referrer, giving you a more readable overview.
+The "Nested rows" option will group together all pages that share the same referrer, for a more readable overview.
 Nested rows are limited to 10 rows per item - to see all pages, turn nesting off.

 ### Variables